East Asia–United States relations: Postwar immigration

 World War II-era legislation and judicial rulings gradually increased the ability of Asian Americans to immigrate and become naturalized citizens.
 By 1960 there were 200,000 Filipino Americans; they numbered 2 million by 2000.
 The Communist takeovers in East Asia led to waves of refugees from conflicts occurring in Southeast Asia such as the Vietnam War.
-Korean Americans came as war brides and orphans and many other roles, totalling about 800,000 by 1990.
+Korean Americans came as war brides and orphans and many other roles, totaling about 800,000 by 1990.
 Asian American immigrants have a significant percentage of well-educated individuals who have already achieved professional status, a first among immigration groups.

 The most important factor was the Immigration and Nationality Act Amendments of 1965 which ended the main restrictions and quotas on Asians.
 The total grew by a multiple of 26 from 491,000 in 1960 to 12.8 million in 2014.
 Asian Americans were the fastest-growing racial group between 2000 and 2010.
 By 2012, more immigrants came from Asia than from Latin America.
 In 2015, Pew Research Center found that from 2010 to 2015 more immigrants came from Asia than from Latin America, and that since 1965 Asians have made up a quarter of all immigrants.

-Asians have made up an increasing proportion of the foreign-born Americans: "In 1960, Asians represented 5 percent of the U.S. foreign-born population; by 2014, their share grew to 30 percent of the nation's 42.4 million immigrants."
-As of 2016, "Asia is the second-largest region of birth (after Latin America) of U.S. immigrants."
+Continental Asians have made up an increasing proportion of the foreign-born Americans: "In 1960, Asians represented 5 percent of the U.S. foreign-born population; by 2014, their share grew to 30 percent of the nation's 42.4 million immigrants."
+As of 2016, "Continental Asia is the second-largest region of birth (after Latin America) of U.S. immigrants."
 In 2013, China surpassed Mexico as the top single country of origin for immigrants to the U.S. Asian immigrants "are more likely than the overall foreign-born population to be naturalized citizens"; in 2014, 59% of Asian immigrants had U.S. citizenship, compared to 47% of all immigrants.
-Postwar Asian immigration to the U.S. has been diverse: in 2014, 31% of Asian immigrants to the U.S. were from East Asia (predominately China and Korea); 27.7% were from South Asia (predominately India); 32.6% were from Southeastern Asia (predominately the Philippines and Vietnam) and 8.3% were from Western Asia.
+Postwar Asian immigration to the U.S. has been diverse: in 2014, 31% of Continental Asian immigrants to the U.S. were from East Asia (predominately China and Korea); 27.7% were from South Asia (predominately India); 32.6% were from Southeast Asia (predominately the Philippines and Vietnam) and 8.3% were from Western Asia.

-Increasingly Asian American students demanded university-level research and teaching into Asian history and the interaction with the United States.

-They supported multiculturalism but opposed affirmative action that amounted to an Asian quota on their admission.
+Increasing amounts Asian American students demanded university-level research and teaching into Asian history and the interaction with the United States.
+The Asian-American community supported multiculturalism but opposed affirmative action that amounted to an Asian quota on their admission.